Matterform

 What started as a side project is now an omni-channel operating business.

-Every SKU is designed, prototyped, and manufactured in-house.
+All SKUs are designed, prototyped, and manufactured in-house.

 Amazon pays the bills.
 The other four channels compound the brand.